-You should carefully consider the following information about these risks, together with the other information contained in this prospectus in connection with this offering and holding our common units.
+You should carefully consider the following information about these risks, together with the other information contained in this prospectus before investing in our common units.

 Risks Related to Our Business

 Difficult market conditions can adversely affect our business in many ways, including by reducing the value or performance of the investments that we manage or by reducing the ability of our funds to raise or deploy capital, each of which could negatively impact our net income and cash flow and adversely affect our financial condition.